openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 - Parallel data input line for carrying pixel data.
 - There is a horizontal sync(HSYNC) input which indicates one line of the frame is transmitted.
 - There is a vertical sync(VSYNC) input which indicates that one entire frame is transmitted.
 It can be configured for polarity.
+- Supports active low reset.

 Block Architecture
 ------------------
 cam_clk_i is a pixel clock which changes on every pixel.
 Pixel data is taken as input through cam_data_i, and cam_hsync_i and cam_vsync_i indicate the horizontal and vertical sync value.
-It supports active low reset.
 It contains a udma dc fifo to store the pixel value before sending it to output.

 The Figure below is a high-level block diagram of the uDMA UART:-